microchip-pic-avr-examples/avr64ea48-ammonia-fusa-demo-mplab-mcc/README.md

 * EEPROM*
     - Verifies the EEPROM data has not been corrupted
 * SRAM
-    - Verify the SRAM integrity on Power-on-Reset (POR)
+    - Verifies the SRAM operation on Power-on-Reset (POR)
+    - Periodically scan the memory for errors
 * Watchdog Timer (WDT)
     - Verifies the WDT hardware is functioning